jwiegley/johnwiegley/drafts/drafts.md

 questions goes from "obvious", to an intriguing confusion, there will be more to say.

-# Is Zen just a way for lazy monks who don't want to practice

-r/zen
-jwiegley

-I think of it like digging for gold:

-Digging isn’t why there’s gold in the ground.

-Dig in the right spot, and you’re done.

-Dig in the wrong spot, and a lifetime of work won’t matter.

-Never dig, and you’re left to hoping it’s just lying around, waiting.

 # Huángbò Xīyùn: Since Mind is above all activities, so must it be with phenomena.

-r/zen
-jwiegley

 We're definitely clever monkeys.
 I think we turn to thought because it's
 tractable: within our conceptual limits.
 This conveys a sense of security,